OpenDevloper/LinuText/README.md

 6. enjoy and dont forget to contribute to this project!

-this project is sponserd by Sdevlopment (me)
+this project is sponserd by Sdevlopment (me) the original name of this project is LinuNote but is reffred as LinuText in this git repo

 some info about me:
 name - IDK